 The side effects of Rimadyl are mostly attributable to liver, kidney, and gastrointestinal problems: in some dogs, Rimadyl causes ulceration and bleeding in the gut, damage to the kidney function, and liver failure, all of which are potentially fatal.

 Side effects of Rimadyl can occur with hours of taking the drug, which is why pet owners must be extremely vigilant once Rimadyl has been administered to their dog.
-In other dogs, adverse symptoms do not appear until a few days have passed.
-Initially the dog might seem a little off colour—perhaps off its food and more lethargic than normal.

 What should I do if my dog appears to be suffering from Rimadyl side effects?